 Compared to other conventional methods of rogue drone intercept, this one is a bit safer since prey birds are really good at plucking something out of midair as they do it for living.

-However, this can only work with drones of smaller size like a Propel Snap 2.0 but with larger drones, the safety of the birds comes into question.
+However, this can only work with drones of smaller size like a DJI Mini 2 but with larger drones, the safety of the birds comes into question.

 Especially in countries like the US where animal rights are well protected, this might create legal problems with animal rights organizations.